Credit union with Dubuque location donates $250,000 to emergency relief fund

 An Iowa-based credit union with a location in Dubuque has donated $250,000 to a new fund designed to aid residents during the COVID-19 pandemic.

-GreenState Credit Union made the donation the Iowa Credit Union Foundation's new Emergency Relief Fund, according to a press release.
-More than $500,000 has been committed to the fund to provide support to people small businesses and statewide relief efforts.
+GreenState Credit Union made the donation to the Iowa Credit Union Foundation’s new Emergency Relief Fund, according to a press release.
+More than $500,000 has been committed to the fund to provide support to people, small businesses and statewide relief efforts.